nuxt/docs/en/api/configuration-build.md

 ---
-title: Configuration BUILD
+title: "API: The build Property"
 description: Nuxt.js lets you configure the webpack options for building for you web application as you want.
 ---

-# Build
+# The build Property

 > Nuxt.js lets you configure the webpack options for building for you web application as you want.